-77 Course Schedule
+📆 Course Schedule

 Click All to see all entries.
 Click Lessons, Labs, and Assignments to switch to those entries separately.
 Click Calendar to see all due date in the calendar view.
-Hover over a weekly folder and click OPEN to see topics, readings, lecture slides, and to-do lists for the week.
-This schedule is subject to change.
+Hover over a weekly folder and click OPEN This schedule is subject to change.
 Please check periodically.